kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Yavin Space Station

 ## Version History

+**v4.1 (May 2024)**
+- Implements Neo Hotshots into the route in nearly all places
+- Moves Ahto West cleanup to Korriban to enable a Coordinate Warp
+- Adds a Neo Hotshot to Hrakert Station
+- Go to Ahto West first in Manaan 1
+- Other minor route changes

 **v4.0 (January 2023)**
 - Completely new planet route: Taris -> Dantooine -> Kashyyyk -> Tatooine 1 -> Manaan 1 -> Tatooine 2 -> Manaan 2 -> Leviathan -> Korriban -> Lehon -> Star Forge